 Today, I’m in a chapter of Angie Smith’s book, What Women Fear, and I encounter one of my least favorite stories.

-It’s no wonder I completely missed the title of the page because the whole story with Hagar was always just icky and sad, and hey – we got that whole middle east conflict from the Real Housewives of Israel!
+It’s no wonder I completely missed the title of the page because the whole story with Hagar was always just icky and sad, and it reminds me of the Real Housewives of Abraham!

 Hagar has been sent away because Isaac was finally born to Sarah and Abraham, the promised heir, and being a flesh and blood female – Sarah gets jealous.